Rahulsingh41/Lending-Club-Loan-Data-Analysis./README.md

 After applying EDA and feature engineering, you are now ready to build the predictive models

-In this part, you will create a deep learning model using Keras with Tensorflow backend
+In this part, you will create a deep learning model using Keras with Tensorflow backend.